ml5js/Intro-ML-Arts-IMA-F19/ml5_build/README.md

 # ml5 latest

-I am not longer overwriting previous builds of ml5 but instead puttin them in different branches.
+I am not longer overwriting previous builds of ml5 but instead putting them in different branches.

 ## 10-13-19
 ```html